IBM Cloud Docs

 2. Create a subnet for your VPC, and note its ID.
 Consider the following information when you create the VPC subnet:

 • Zones: You must have one VPC subnet for each zone in your cluster.
-The available zones depend on the metro location that you created the VPC in.
+The available zones depend on the metro region that you created the VPC in.
 To list available zones in the region, run ibmcloud is zones.

 • IP addresses: VPC subnets provide private IP addresses for your worker nodes and load balancer services in your cluster, so make sure to create a subnet with enough IP addresses, such as 256.
 You can't change the number of IP addresses that a VPC subnet has later.